abirks/aoc_java/README.md

 For the IntCode puzzles (2019) in particular, the test classes will disable visualizations for speed.
 To run them with visualizations, toggle the call to disableDisplay() in assertIntcodePuzzle().

 ## Structure
+The code for each puzzle solution is kept in a single file except for library classes.
+The puzzles generally extend a common puzzle solution class

 ## Notes